 Immigration programs for students in Nova Scotia

 Nova Scotia’s provincial program invites former students and now entrepreneurs with their businesses and intent to live in the provinces to immigrate through the International Graduate Entrepreneur Stream.
 In addition, in 2021, NSNP created the International Graduates in Demand stream, which targets recent international graduates in specific professions.
-This stream is currently open to nursing assistants and paramedics (NOC 3413) and early childhood educators and assistants (NOC 4214).
+This stream is currently open to nursing assistants and paramedics and early childhood educators and assistants.

-Immigration programs for students in Prince Edward Island
+Immigration programs for students on Prince Edward Island

 The International Graduate Stream is a PEI PNP stream for graduates with a job offer in Prince Edward Island province.
 This program requires a diploma from a provincial college or university and a valid work permit.